 - In a medium bowl, marinate 2 thick cut chicken breasts with your favorite barbecue sauce for a least 2 hours.
 Once marinated, place chicken onto the broiling pan.
 Set your Superheated Steam Countertop Oven to Bake/Reheat at 485 °F for 15 minutes or until the internal temperature of each chicken breast reaches 165 °F. Allow 5-10 minutes to cool before dicing each chicken breast into small cubes.

 - Wash broiling pan thoroughly.
+If desired, layer with aluminum foil for simple cleanup.

 - In a large bowl, combine cooked diced chicken breasts with 1/3 cup mixed shredded cheese, salt, garlic powder, chili powder, and ground pepper.
 Mix well.